JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ## Read in and process data

 As with any R script, the first step (after loading your packages) is to read in and prepare your data.
-For maximual reproducibility in your own data, I'm going to work with the FAVE output as is, so you can see how I process the data.
+For maximal reproducibility in your own data, I'm going to work with the FAVE output as is, so you can see how I process the data.
 This means that we'll be seeing the vowels in "ARPABET", rather than IPA.
 Since the focus of this post isn't necessarily on the minutia of the data processing, I'll keep that part to a minimum.

 ```r
 my_vowels <- read.csv("data/joey.csv") %>%